Mate value: Evolution

 Evolutionary theory has provided evidence suggesting that individuals aim for the highest mate value possible, in both others and themselves.
 Mate values that have continuously been seen as preferential include fertility, reproductive ability, health, age, intelligence, status, parenting skills, kindness, and willingness and ability to invest in offspring.
-However, all individuals are different and therefore value characteristics in different ways leading to a time consuming search, especially if looking for a mate based on one's own mate value.
+However, all individuals are different and therefore value characteristics in different ways leading to a time-consuming search, especially if looking for a mate based on one's own mate value.
 These individual differences of mate value have great evolutionary importance for survival, mating and reproductive success.
 Despite this, Buss et al. (2001) show how various mate values have increased and decreased in preference over time.
-With the introduction of birth control and contraception, chastity has become a less favoured mate value whereas dependable character, emotion stability and maturity have retained a high esteem.
+With the expanded availability of reliable birth control and contraception, chastity has become a less favoured mate value whereas dependable character, emotion stability and maturity have stayed highly desired.

 In the book The Adapted Mind: Evolutionary Psychology and the Generation of Culture (1995), Ellis conveys which features women link to high mate value.
 These characteristics include; economic status, willingness to invest in relationships, security, control of resources, physical maturity and strength, physical dominance and height.
 Natural selection has accentuated these preferences, leading to the evolution of mate values in relation to what females find desirable in their male counterparts.

-It has been suggested by author and researcher Renée Wade that the 3 types of mate value that men find attractive in women are reproductive value, social value, and spiritual value.

-Cross cultural differences
+Cross-cultural differences

 Cross-cultural influences in regards to mate value is another factor that have been studied extensively.
-When looking at body attributes of women such as waist-to-hip ratio (WHR), there has been research looking into the variation in preference.
+When looking at body attributes of women such as waist–hip ratio (WHR), there has been research looking into the variation in preference.
 Douglas and Shepard (1998) found that Peruvian Tribe men had a preference for a high WHR in comparison to the Western preference of a low WHR, due to the lack of media exposure.
-Another study looked at artists’ representations of male and female sculptures.
+Another study looked at artists' representations of males and females in sculptures.
 When comparing Indian, African, Greek and Egyptian WHR, they all vary across the cultures.
 However, one common feature across all the cultures is that women are always depicted with a lower WHR than men.

 Another study, by Buss et al. (1990), looked at mate preferences in 37 different cultures and found that Indians, Chinese, Arabs and Indonesians place a huge emphasis on chastity, whereby both males and females place high importance on finding a mate who has not engaged in previous sexual experience.
 Saying this, Buss et al. (2001) also found that certain traits such as financial prospects and attractiveness remained relatively stable across cultures.
 While there is some evidence for the importance of WHR and other physical attractiveness, Wetsman and Marlowe (1999) looked at research from a Tanzanian tribe and found that WHR was not considered an important measure of attractiveness and therefore mate value.